 Yay for Daylight Savings Time!
 Even though it messes with my sleep schedule a bit, I love seeing more daylight outside until after 7PM.
 It also means more time to hang out outside and BBQ more.
 My first post DST cook for 2017 is Beer Can Chicken.

 Beer Can Chicken, for many years, has been a super popular method for barbecuing whole chicken on the grill.
-This method involves sticking a whole seasoned chicken on top of a half full beer can and barbecuing the chicken over indirect heat until the crackling skin is super crispy and meat is moist and juicy.
+This method involves sticking a whole seasoned chicken on top of a half-full beer can and barbecuing the chicken over indirect heat until the crackling skin is super crispy and meat is moist and juicy.
 It is believed by avid BBQers that the beer inside the beer can releases steam and moistens the chicken as it cooks.
-Although there is no scientific proof that the steam from the beer actually makes the meat more moist, the Beer Can Chicken looks hella cool and tastes great.
+Although there is no scientific proof that the steam from the beer actually makes the meat moister, the Beer Can Chicken looks hella cool and tastes great.
 My kids let out a bunch of OoOohs and AaAaaAahs when I opened the Weber grill lid and unveiled the smoking hot beer can chicken.
 Taylor, my youngest, giggled and said that the standing chicken that looks like a “froggy.”
 The kids enjoyed the presentation and deliciousness of beer can chicken and devoured it quickly with rice, grilled zucchini, and BBQ sauce.

 1 5 pound chicken, discard giblets and neck from inside of the chicken